Should You Travel To Angola?

 If you are looking for cheap thrills in Angola and a hold on to your lunch adventure, about 25 miles from Lubango is the Serra da Leba Pass in Huíla.
 An engineering marvel, this is one of the world's most famous roads for its hairpin turns and jaw-dropping views.
-The road is no joke though as there is no protection in the way of guard rails.
-In high winds and bad weather, it should be avoided for obvious safety reasons.
+The road is no joke though—there is no protection in the way of guard rails and in high winds and bad weather, it should be avoided for obvious safety reasons.

 There are primarily two seasons in Angola, wet and dry.
 The cool and dry season is the best time to go and that runs from June through September.
 Depending on where you are going in the country, south, central or north could also factor in when to go as the climate varies considerably.

-Click on the first image in the gallery for more destination information.
+Click on the first image to expand the gallery & get more destination information & travel tips.

-You can do all of your research & planning right here, but why not let us help you cut through the clutter?
-Almost all of our services are completely free to you and there are no hidden fees to our services or travel products like you have with the big guys.
+You can do all of your travel research & planning right here, but why not let us help you cut through the clutter?

 Get in touch and see how we can make a difference in your travels.